Restless Leg Syndrome After Stroke: Causes, Symptoms and Treatment

 • Psychosis

-Restless leg syndrome can also result from another health condition, like peripheral neuropathy, diabetes, or kidney failure.
+Caffeine or alcohol consumption can also trigger or intensify symptoms.
+Restless leg syndrome can also result from other health conditions, like peripheral neuropathy, diabetes, or kidney failure.
+In these cases, treating the primary condition may resolve RLS symptoms.

 Symptoms of Restless Leg Syndrome